LiYongbo-geo/3D-SETAS/README.md

 # 3D-SETAS
-the materials of 3D-SETAS model
+The materials of the 3D-SETAS model